Distington Community School

 2017/2018 - 95.90%

-Doors open at 8.45am and school starts at 8.50am for children in KS1 and KS2.
+Doors open at 8.45am and school starts at 8.50am for all children.
 Children arriving after 9.05am will be marked as late.
 Register closes at 9.30am children will be marked as unauthorised after this time.
-Doors open for EYFS at 9am.

 Parents/ carers are asked to notify school before 9.05am if their child is going to be absent.
 If a child is absent without a reason, parent/carer will be notified by text or telephone.
 Alternatively, if a child is absent from school and we are unable to make contact with the parent/carer a home visit will be carried out to determine the whereabouts of the child.
 If we are unable to locate a child this will then become a police matter.